meilisearch/documentation/guides/main_concepts/relevancy.md

 Let's say you have a dataset of movies.
 The documents contain the fields `release_date` with a timestamp as value, and `movie_ranking` an integer that represents its ranking.

-The following example will create a rule that makes recent movies more relevant than older ones.
+The following example will create a rule that makes older movies more relevant than older ones.
+A movie released in 1999 will appear before a movie released in 2020.

 ```
-desc(release_date)
+asc(release_date)
 ```

 The following example will create a rule that makes movies with a good rank more relevant than others.
+Movies with a higher ranking will appear first.

 ```
-asc(movie_ranking)
+dsc(movie_ranking)
 ```

 To add a newly created rule to the existing ranking rule using the [settings route](/references/ranking_rules.md#update-ranking-rules), you have to add the rule to the existing order array.